livioribeiro/responder/README.md

 * address: the address to listen for connections
 * port: the port to listen for connections
-* contenttype: default content type for all handlers
+* content-type: default content type for all handlers
 * headers: default headers for all handlers
-* headers_replace: whether headers defined by handlers replace global headers or append to them.
+* headers-replace: whether headers defined by handlers replace global headers or append to them.

 Example: